Khovanov spectra for tangles: Background

 We will call a multimorphism in $\thicken{\Cat}$ \emph{basic} if the underlying tree has only one internal vertex.
 Every object in the multimorphism groupoid $\Hom_{\thicken{\Cat}}(x_1,\dots,x_n;y)$ is a composition of basic multimorphisms.

 \begin{example} Consider the canonical groupoid enrichment of the shape multicategory of some set $X$ (cf.~Definition~\ref{def:shape-multicat-set}).
-For any $x,y,z,w\in X$, the multimorphism set $\Hom((x,y),(y,z),(z,w);(x,w))$ consists of infinitely many elements since the underlying trees could contain arbitrary number of internal vertices.
-However, there is exactly one multimorphism when the underlying tree has exactly one internal vertex, exactly ten when the underlying tree has exactly two interval vertices (shown in Figure~\ref{fig:basic-enrichment}), exactly sixty-two when the underlying tree has exactly three interval vertices, and so on. \end{example}
+For any $x,y,z,w\in X$, the multimorphism set $\Hom((x,y),(y,z),(z,w);(x,w))$ consists of infinitely many elements since the underlying tree could contain an arbitrary number of internal vertices.
+However, there is exactly one multimorphism when the underlying tree has exactly one internal vertex, exactly ten when the underlying tree has exactly two interval vertices (shown in Figure~\ref{fig:basic-enrichment}), and so on. \end{example}

 There is a canonical projection multifunctor $\thicken{\Cat}\to\Cat$ which is the identity on objects and composes the multimorphisms associated to the vertices of a tree according to the edges.
 (Here, we view $\Cat$ as trivially enriched in groupoids.) \begin{lemma} The projection map $\thicken{\Cat}\to\Cat$ is a weak equivalence. \end{lemma} (See~\cite[Definition 12.1]{EM-top-machine} for the definition of a weak equivalence.) \begin{proof} We must check that projection induces an equivalence on the categories of components and that for each $x_1,\dots,x_n,y$ the projection map gives a weak equivalence of simplicial nerves